Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 From casual eats to upscale dining, there are plenty of delicious restaurants in Statesville.

-• Grab barbecue from Ol’ Bob’s BBQ who has been serving Iredell County for over 20 years or stop by the cash-only Randy’s Barbecue for a chopped tray.
+- Grab barbecue from Olโ Bobโs BBQ, which has been serving Iredell County for over 20 years, or stop by the cash-only Randyโs Barbecue for a chopped tray.

-• If you are in a burger mood, then you must chow down at Broad Street Burger or local legend Jay Bee’s Hot Dogs!
+- If you are in a burger mood, then you must chow down at Broad Street Burger, D’Laney’s Sports Bar, or local legend Jay Bee’s Hot Dogs!

-• If you are searching for a date night restaurant in Statesville, look no further than Twisted Oak Bar and Grill featuring North Carolina beers and a bourbon list.
-Here hungry travelers will find American classics at an affordable price.
+- If you are searching for a date night restaurant in Statesville, we highlight recommend Twisted Oak Bar and Grill or 220 Cafe for fantastic food and atmosphere.

-• Fresh ingredients and traditional Japanese dishes can be found at Katana Kitchen in West Statesville.
-The portions are huge, and they have a wide selection of menu items for everyone.
+- Fresh ingredients and traditional Japanese dishes can be found at Katana Kitchen in West Statesville.
+The portions are huge, with a wide selection of menu items for everyone.

-You can see we loved the Statesville food scene and will be sharing more very soon!
+You can see we loved the Statesville food scene and will share more soon!

 Ready for these Fun Things to Do in Statesville?